 Like other important tasks in life, you will do better on the GRE if you are well-prepared.
 Not only will you be more knowledgeable when answering the questions but you will also have more confidence, which will reduce your stress level during the test.
 Cramming at the last minute is not a good approach.
 Setting study goals and sticking to them is key to study success.

 Test prep help can be your best friend when it comes to the GRE.
-The Official GRE Guides along with mock tests will give you the best foundation to knowing which areas you need to continue to study and in which areas you are already strong.
+An official guide to the GRE is available along with mock tests full of practice problems that will give you the best foundation to knowing which areas you need to continue to study and in which areas you are already strong.
 Here are some tips that will streamline your test prep.

 Take a Mock Test

-To avoid spinning your wheels studying things you already know, or getting overwhelmed while trying to study everything possible, take a mock test.
-The mock test will indicate which areas are your strengths and which areas need strengthening prior to test date.
+To avoid spinning your wheels studying things you already know, or getting overwhelmed while trying to study everything possible, search for a placce to take a GRE practice test.
+The mock test will indicate which areas are your strengths and which areas need strengthening prior to the test date.
 Take one test prior to beginning a study program and take another halfway through to measure your progress.
 The first mock test will give you a baseline score.

 Compare Baseline to Scores of Others

-Investigate the graduate programs you want to apply for.
+Investigate the graduate programs you want to apply for by doing a search for the average test scores of students who gained entry into the program.
 Hold your mock test score against the average test score of each program’s incoming class.
-You want to aim for a score during the real test that places you in the above average category.
+You want to aim for a score during the real test that places you in the above-average category.
 Check the school’s website to find the average score of current students.

 Choose Your Target Score